 Yoga seems to have originated from the Rig-Veda samhita and the cannabis plant is 1 of the 5 essential plants mentioned in the Vedas.
 Today, you can find pictures of Lord Shiva, a Hindu god often depicted with 4 arms one of which that often holds a smoking chillum, representing yogis.
 In the Vedas, Lord Rudra is mentioned and many people believe that the 2 gods are one in the same.
 Hemp and yoga may have always been intended to go together.
 It’s up to you though to decide if CBD helps you optimize your yoga workouts.

 Comparing and Contrasting

 Let’s break this down scientifically.
 For that, we need to have some controls.
 What I mean is that you would need to take some CBD edible or oil without doing a workout.
 You need to find out if CBD for stress and relaxation actually works for you.
 Then you need to try yoga without CBD, if you haven’t before.
 You can do it at home by watching a yoga routine on YouTube or something.
 Or, you can do a Google search for yoga classes near you.
-The point is to experience both CBD and yoga independently of one another, otherwise how will you ever know if the cannabidiol is making a difference during the routine?
+The point is to experience both CBD and yoga independent of one another, otherwise how will you ever know if the cannabidiol is making a difference during the routine?

 Taking CBD with No Yoga